SquareBracketAssociates/PharoByExample-english/README.markdown

 ## Contributing to Pharo by Example one

-To contribute to the book or to a translation project, please:
+Pharo by Example volume one is managed on http://www.github.com To contribute to the book or to a translation project, please:

 - subscribe to <https://www.iam.unibe.ch/mailman/listinfo/sbe-discussion>;